 In addition, the proposed ADU Ordinance includes several standards from Ordinance No. 18-01, where the City retains permit authority over the proposed ADU (i.e., the ADU or JADU does not fall within one of the four exempt categories listed above).
-These standards include: limits on size in terms of square footage and number of bedrooms (although the square footage allowances are slightly larger than allowed under Ordinance No. 18-01), height (16 feet outside proposed "RS" zone district setbacks in the New Zoning Ordinance, 12 feet inside those setbacks to within four feet of the lot line), lot coverage (10% of the lot area), separation standard for detached ADUs (five feet), and design requirements.
+These standards include: limits on size in terms of square footage and number of bedrooms (although the square footage allowances are slightly larger than allowed under Ordinance No. 18-01), height (16 feet outside proposed "RS" zone district setbacks in the New Zoning Ordinance, 12 feet inside those setbacks to within four feet of the lot line), lot coverage (10% of the lot area), separation standard for detached ADUs (five feet), street setbacks (20 feet front setbacks and 10 feet secondary front setbacks on corner lots), and design requirements.

 The design requirements from Ordinance No. 18-01 have been modified to ensure they are purely objective in nature.
-As such, the ADU must have the same, and not merely reflect, the exterior appearance, architectural style, and materials of the principal dwelling.
+As such, the ADU must have the same, and not merely "reflect" the same, exterior appearance, architectural style, and materials of the principal dwelling.
 Also added are detailed landscaping and screening requirements.
-In order to provide some flexibility in design that the Planning Commission sought in Ordinance No. 18-01, the ADU Ordinance also makes clear that deviations from these objective standards are allowed through the Design Review Process, should the applicant seek Design Review Board approval.
+In order to provide some flexibility in design that the Planning Commission and City Council sought in Ordinance No. 18-01, the ADU Ordinance also makes clear that deviations from these objective standards are allowed through the Design Review Process, should the applicant seek Design Review Board approval.

-The ADU Ordinance includes a more detailed Deed Restriction requirement than Ordinance No. 18-01.
+The ADU Ordinance also includes a more detailed Deed Restriction requirement than Ordinance No. 18-01.
 This requirement is critical to ensure that property owners do not take advantage of the ADU standards to circumvent development standards that would otherwise apply to their proposed development.